wassname/viz_torch_optim/readme.md

 # Examples

 Please note that each optimizer has a differen't learning rate, so they are not directly comparable.
-This is because simpler optimizers perform better on low dimensional problems.
-So, with a constant learning rate, the simpler SGD optimizer races to the finish while Adam crawls along.
-In this case we SGD is to fast to see and Adam is too bording to watch.
-So I used differen't learning rates for each optimizer so I could show them on the same video.
+This is because simpler optimizers perform better on low dimensional problems and are often given a smaller learning rate.
+With the same learning rate, the simpler SGD optimizer races to the finish while Adam crawls along.
+In that case SGD is too fast to see and Adam is too boring to watch.
+For visualisation purposes I used differen't learning rates for each optimizer to make them move at similar speeds in the video.

 ## Beales function